Vetri-Namathey/Database-Management-System/README.md

-# CricBid — IPL Auction Management System
+# IPL Auction Management System

-CricBid is a modern, full-stack web application for real-time cricket auctions, team management, and analytics.
-It features a FastAPI + SQLAlchemy backend and a Vite + React frontend.
+This repository contains an IPL Auction Management System — a full-stack web application for real-time cricket auctions, team management, and analytics.
+It uses a FastAPI + SQLAlchemy backend and a Vite + React frontend.
 This project was built for a DBMS course and demonstrates advanced database and web development concepts.

 ## Features
 - User & Admin registration/login (hashed passwords)